JFF1594032292/eQTac/README.md

 If you are familiar with this pipeline, you can directly use the `function-level` pattern to construct your own pipeline.
 ## Notes
-1. The test results is very volatile, because of the samll size of test dataset (only ~6MB length of sequences).
-The results will be stable with tens of thousands or more peaks used positive set.
+1. The test result is very volatile, because of the small size of test dataset (only ~6MB length of sequences).
+The results will be stable with tens of thousands or more peaks used as positive set.